vyrjana/DearEIS/joss/paper.md

 Some of the software listed in \autoref{tbl:feature_comparison} focus on a single aspect of data analysis while most can do both KK and ECF.
 DearEIS includes implementations of the linear Kramers-Kronig tests [@boukamp1995linear] and an algorithm for automatically choosing the number of parallel RC circuits [@schonleber2014method].
-An alternative implementation of the latter is also included to help with avoiding or identifying false negatives.
+An alternative implementation of the latter is also included to help with identifying false negatives.
 DearEIS uses lmfit [@lmfit] to perform complex non-linear least-squares fitting, which enables the use of different fitting methods (Levenberg-Marquardt, Nelder-Mead, etc.).
 A few different weighting options are also available (modulus, proportional, etc.).
 A specific combination of fitting method and weighting can be chosen or multiple combinations can be tried in parallel to find a combination that provides the best fit.